jsplink/tntjs/README.md

 tntjs
 ===
 ## A single-load web application framework.
 "One code-base, all devices."
-Mirroring the fact that it's all the same web.
+Because hey, it's all the same web.

 "Use what works best."
 Adopting libraries with clean design.